ucsf-wynton/wynton-website-hpc/docs/about/pricing-storage.md

 ## Summary

-* All user accounts come with a quota of 500 GiB of storage, which is free of charge
+* All user accounts come with a quota of non-expandable 500 GiB of storage in `/wynton/home`, which is free of charge

-* Additional {{ site.cluster.name }} storage can be purchased at $160/TB (one-time fee)
+* Additional {{ site.cluster.name }} storage can be purchased in `/wynton/group` at $160/TB (one-time fee)

 * After 5 years from purchase, when the warranty runs out, a small "maintenance fee" might be introduced